EconomyLens.com

 Germany, Spain, and others are strongly in favor, believing the deal will provide a welcome boost to their industries hampered by Chinese competition and tariffs in the United States.
 “We have in our hands the opportunity to send the world an important message in defense of multilateralism, and to reinforce our strategic position in a global environment that is more and more competitive,” Brazilian President Luiz Inacio Lula da Silva said in December.
 However, France, Poland, and Ireland oppose it over concerns that their farmers would be undercut by a flow of cheaper goods, including meat, sugar, rice, honey, and soybean, from agricultural giant Brazil and its neighbors.

-Over the past months, the commission has been at pains to reassure farmers and their backers that pros outweigh cons.
+Over the past months, the commission has been at pains to reassure farmers and their backers that the pros outweigh the cons.
 It has made a series of concessions, including plans to set up a 6.3 billion euro ($7.3 billion) crisis fund and safeguards allowing for the suspension of preferential tariffs on agricultural products in case of a damaging surge in imports.
-Sefcovic has stressed that the accord is expected to boost EU agri-food exports to South America by 50 percent, in part by protecting more than 340 iconic European products—from Greek feta to French champagne—from local imitations.
+Sefcovic has stressed the accord is expected to boost EU agri-food exports to South America by 50 percent, in part by protecting more than 340 iconic European products — from Greek feta to French champagne — from local imitations.
 “We will no longer have ‘Parmesao’ competing with Parmesan cheese,” Italian agriculture minister Francesco Lollobrigida said on Wednesday.

 © 2024 AFP